 The federal tax exemption for these dividends will apply whether you choose “Multiple States” or provide a state-level breakdown, so it’s really just a matter of the state-level exemption, which is likely very small in proportion.

 Note that state tax rules for exempt-interest dividends vary substantially by state.
-Some states do not tax exempt-interest dividends earned outside the state or have no personal income tax, in which case choosing “More than one state” makes no difference.
+Some states do not tax exempt-interest dividends earned outside the state or have no personal income tax, in which case choosing “Multiple States” makes no difference.
 Other states like California allow you to exclude dividends paid by that state but tax dividends paid by other states.
 Please contact your tax advisor for questions specific to your tax situation.